 If you want to be able to chat to other amateur operators in Essex, you should get familiar with the Danbury 2 metre repeater, known as GB3DA.

 This is maintained by the Essex Repeater Group and is available to all licensed hams.

-This repeater operates at a power of 25 watts, and has a decent coverage of a good party of Essex.
+This repeater operates at a power of 25 watts, and has a decent coverage of the majority of Essex.
 Here’s what you need to know:

 - The Input frequency is 145.125MHz (you transmit on this frequency)

-- To ‘open’ the repeater, you either need to send a toneburst, or more commonly, set your radio to use the CTCSS tone 110.9Hz
+- To ‘open’ the repeater, you need set your radio to use the CTCSS tone 110.9Hz

-- The repeater will “time out” if you talk for too long, so keep each ‘over’ to 90 seconds or less
+- The repeater will “time out” if you talk for too long, so keep each ‘over’ to two minutes or less

 We’d encourage you to have a listen to 145.725MHz to get used to the repeater, and how it’s used.
 Although you’re not required to use your callsign at the start of each ‘over’, that’s the convention used by most operators.
 To put out a call for a chat, the syntax is generally something like:

 “This is M6___ listening through GB3DA for any calls”